trozware/troznet/content/app/icon-builder.md

 **Does Icon Builder create icons for use in Mac apps?**

 - Yes.
 Mac apps use image assets just like iOS apps, but with different image sizes.
 Select "Mac App" in the Device popup to create icons for a Mac app.
+- If you want to create the new style of Mac icons with padding and rounded corners, check the "Rounded Mac App" button.
+This will look best if you leave "Fill in transparent areas" checked.
 - Icon Builder still allows you to create the old-style .icns file if required by selecting "Mac icns file" in the Device popup menu.
 This can be useful for other development environments or when making icons for documents in your Mac app.

 **What is the difference between Mac App Icon and Mac icns file?**